 For more inspiration, check out our handy where to buy property in Spain in 2025 article for advice on the best locations for property investments in Spain.

-The 100 % tax soap opera (episode 2)
+The 100 % tax soap opera - latest information you need to know

 Back in January the Spanish Prime Minister lobbed a political grenade by proposing a 100 % tax on non‑EU, non‑resident buyers.
 Cue panic headlines, frantic calls to your lawyer, and a news frenzy on 22nd May, when the government confirmed it would indeed attempt to push the legislation through Parliament.